jsalka1/DroneAIResearch/README.md

         - Lidar is default just gray scale but a point cloud can be retrieved in an image

     Teaching Tools:
-        - Picures of sensor readinga
+        - Picures of sensor readings
         - Recording the drone's camera and sensor views.
 Could be used for assignments and easily uploaded to canvas
         - Collision counter for drone.
 This can be used to grade scripts made by students